jnozzi/cocoadev.com/SiteContent/General/ConectingToMobilePhone.markdown

 I have just realized this could have terrorist uses!
 I am not a terrorist.
 But if i were, i would be writing the program on a PC , as there seems to be a ton of 3rd party phone librarie's to make comunication with mobiles easier, but none for mac.
 I dont even know where to start?

 ----
 This is very slightly paranoid.
-Almost ''everything'' could have terrorist uses.
+Almost *everything* could have terrorist uses.
 ----
 I think you need to look into serial port communication.
 That you can communicate with modem using serial port.
 There are list of commands availabe to make call, receive call..i think u can even find out when your modem gets incoming call..       -mnas
 ----